 - Click Save.

-Now your account is set up to redirect the root URL and 404 errors to your designated page.
+Now your account is set up to redirect to your landing pages.

 Keep these things in mind as you choose and set up a custom domain:

 - The domain for your short links must be different than your website domain.